Dewmith/scyseqtools_official/manuscript/codix_paper.md

 # Introduction {#sec-intro}

-Behavioral sciences need tools to convert video recordings to data that can be quantified.
+Behavioral sciences and psychology need tools to convert video recordings to data that can be quantified.
 In this process they need tools that are simple and efficient since the burden of behavioral sequences encoding is usually heavy.

+For behavior, one can have automatic video analysis: see @Tchacher @Cohen
+@Others with film analysis

+In psychology one should have to take into account both movements and linguistics or even face expressions which my

 Although `Codix` has not been advertised earlier it has already been used in a series of studies **cite all the studies that used Codix**.
-As an example we will use the mother-infant interaction study as an illustration

 Codix has been inspired by the very first version of Cowlog